 Hybrid and Alternative Strategies

-- Modified Snowball: Knock out high-APR debt first, then focus on smallest balances.
+- Modified Snowball: Clear one high-APR pain point first, then roll through the smallest balances.

 Stories to Inspire Your Debt Payoff

 Sarah’s Snowball Success: Sarah, a single mom with $15,000 in debt, used the Debt Snowball method to wipe out a $500 credit card in three months.
-She leaned on budgeting apps like YNAB to track every penny, celebrating each win with a small coffee treat.
-That quick success fueled her to tackle a $2,000 loan next, becoming debt-free in two years with relentless focus.
+She tracked every expense and rolled payments forward, becoming debt-free in two years.

 Mark and Emily’s Avalanche Win: This couple faced $50,000 in student loans.
-Choosing Avalanche, they targeted a $10,000 loan at 7% APR, saving thousands in interest by prioritizing high rates, and cleared their debt in five years.
+Using Avalanche, they focused on a $10,000 loan at 7% APR first and cleared their debt in five years.

-John’s Hybrid Approach: John had $20,000 in debt.
-He paid off a $1,000 0% APR debt first for a motivational boost, then switched to Avalanche for a 22% APR card, saving $1,500.
-His hybrid Debt Snowball vs Avalanche plan balanced wins and savings.
+John’s Hybrid Approach: John paid off a $1,000 0% APR debt for a fast win, then switched to a 22% APR card, saving on interest with a hybrid plan.

-Lisa’s Consolidation: Lisa rolled $30,000 in high-APR debt into an 8% loan, using Snowball to clear smaller balances in four years, rewarding herself with frugal treats like a homemade spa day.
+Lisa’s Consolidation: Lisa rolled $30,000 in high-APR debt into an 8% loan and used Snowball to clear smaller balances within four years.

 Keeping the Momentum Going